ccktaiwan/prospera-os/README.md

 # prospera-os
 Prospera Operating System — a governance-first enterprise execution OS integrating Codex-based generation, human-in-the-loop control, and canonical system design.
+---

+# Prospera OS

+**A Governance-First Enterprise Execution Operating System**

+Prospera OS is not a traditional software product, framework, or developer toolkit.
+It is a **governance-first enterprise execution operating system** designed to integrate **Codex-based generation** into real organizational decision-making, execution, and accountability structures.

+This repository exists to **define how AI can be governed before it is scaled**.

+---

+## What Prospera OS Is (and Is Not)

+### Prospera OS **IS**

+* An enterprise-grade **governance and execution operating system**
+* A system that treats AI (Codex) as an **execution engine**, not an autonomous actor
+* A canonical definition of how strategy, governance, execution, and learning are connected
+* A reference system for **AI-assisted but human-accountable organizations**

+### Prospera OS **IS NOT**

+* ❌ A generic open-source framework
+* ❌ A prompt library
+* ❌ An autonomous AI system
+* ❌ A code-first project

+**Governance precedes code.
+Structure precedes automation.**

+---

+## Prospera × Codex: Five-Layer System Architecture (Locked)

+Prospera OS adopts a **standard five-layer system architecture**, similar in abstraction to other complex enterprise systems.
+The differentiation lies not in the number of layers, but in **how governance is concretely embedded into execution**.

+### Layer 1 — Governance Layer

+* Defines authority, constraints, accountability, and escalation logic
+* Determines **what AI is allowed to do**, under which conditions
+* Immutable by generation engines

+### Layer 2 — System Definition Layer

+* Canonical system concepts, roles, entities, and operating logic
+* Translates governance into system-readable structure
+* Serves as the foundation for all downstream execution

+### Layer 3 — Execution Layer

+* Where Codex and other engines operate
+* Execution is **instruction-bound**, traceable, and reviewable
+* No autonomous decision-making exists at this layer

+### Layer 4 — Workflow & Pipeline Layer

+* Operational pipelines, task orchestration, and execution flows
+* Converts execution outputs into organizational actions
+* Fully constrained by Layers 1–3

+### Layer 5 — Learning & Optimization Loop

+* Continuous refinement through **bidirectional generation and feedback**
+* Evolution occurs through **governed iteration**, not autonomous emergence
+* Optimization is an outcome, not a layer of authority

+> Important clarification:
+> **“Evolution” is not a standalone system layer.**
+> Prospera evolves through governed, bidirectional generation mechanisms embedded across the system, not by granting AI independent evolutionary authority.

+---

+## Document-First, Code-Later Philosophy

+This repository prioritizes **Canonical Documents** over executable code.

+### Canonical Documents

+* Define what the system *is*
+* Immutable once finalized
+* Represent organizational truth

+### Pre-Canonical Drafts

+* Historical design artifacts
+* Retained for traceability and learning
+* Explicitly marked and superseded

+### Execution Artifacts

+* Generated only after governance and system definitions are locked
+* Always traceable back to canonical sources

+**Code is an implementation detail.
+Governance is the system.**

+---

+## Role of Codex in Prospera OS

+Codex is treated as:

+* A **bounded execution engine**
+* A **generation assistant**, not a decision authority
+* A component that operates **within governance constraints**

+Codex never:

+* Defines system boundaries
+* Overrides governance
+* Evolves independently

+---

+## Why This Repository Exists

+Most AI projects fail not because of model capability, but because:

+* Governance is undefined
+* Responsibility is blurred
+* Execution lacks accountability

+Prospera OS exists to prove that:

+> **AI can scale execution without dissolving governance.**

+---

+## Status

+* Canonical Structure: **Locked**
+* Governance Model: **Defined**
+* Engineering Phase: **Pending governance alignment**
+* Execution Code: **Intentionally minimal**

+---

+## Final Note

+If you are looking for:

+* A ready-to-run framework → this is not it
+* A governance-aware AI execution system → you are in the right place

+Prospera OS is designed for organizations that intend to **remain accountable in the age of AI**.
+---
+This repository prioritizes governance clarity over implementation speed.
+Engineering follows canonical definition.